 Why is it important to work closely with issuers and institutional investors?

-Because DRW is a dedicated ETF market maker with an internal pricing engine, institutional investors are granted direct access to an additional source of liquidity, resulting in an improved trading performance and risk diversity.
+Because DRW is a dedicated ETF liquidity provider with an internal pricing engine, institutional investors are granted direct access to an additional source of liquidity, resulting in an improved trading performance and risk diversity.

 Additionally, we have AP agreements in place with issuers, which enable us to do creations and redemptions in the primary market.
 This direct access allows us to provide liquidity for their ETFs on and off exchange at scale.
 Another important point are conversations when issuers want to launch a new ETF.
 There we discuss for example the product structure and seeding.

 Why should a counterparty onboard with a trading firm?

 To achieve best execution and minimize risk, it’s imperative that institutional asset managers diversify the group of market makers from which they source pricing.
 “Since 76% of the notional traded volumes in Equity ETFs is provided by five liquidity providers and 80% of the notional trader volume in Fixed Income ETFs is provided by only two liquidity providers (Bloomberg 2020),” institutional asset managers and ETF issuers are welcoming new market makers for more options, better prices and less dependency.
 In addition, no single ETF market maker can always provide the best prices across all products and asset classes.

-Independent ETF market makers play a key role in providing liquidity on and off exchange due to their specialization and access to the primary market for creations and redemptions.
-Also, because of the creation/redemption mechanism, ETF market makers ensure that the bid-offer price is a fair representation of the underlying value.
+Independent ETF liquidity providers play a key role in providing liquidity on and off exchange due to their specialization and access to the primary market for creations and redemptions.
+Also, because of the creation/redemption mechanism, ETF liquidity providers ensure that the bid-offer price is a fair representation of the underlying value.